hancom-io/charts/hancom-document-viewer/README.md

-# DocumentViewer
+# Hancom Document Viewer

 ## Introduction

-This chart bootstraps a DocumentViewer deployment on a Kubernetes cluster using the Helm package manager.
+This chart bootstraps a Hancom Document Viewer deployment on a Kubernetes cluster using the Helm package manager.

-It also packages the [Bitnami Redis chart](https://github.com/bitnami/charts/tree/main/bitnami/redis) which is required for bootstrapping a Redis deployment for the database requirements of the DocumentViewer applications.
+It also packages the [Bitnami Redis chart](https://github.com/bitnami/charts/tree/main/bitnami/redis) which is required for bootstrapping a Redis deployment for the database requirements of the Hancom Document Viewer applications.

 ## Prerequisites